Sefa-Quarm/odin-recipes/README.md

 # odin-recipes
 Create a Recipes Website with only HTML 5

 Added lasagna.html as a recipe page to the homepage.
 Link added to the homepage.
-Obtained pictured and info on recipes from "allrecipes.com".
+Obtained pictures and info on recipes from "allrecipes.com".